cumundi/pulumi-refactoring-aliases/article/index.md

 ![Step 2](./step2.png)

-Visualisation goes along way, but a flat list of resources does not provide you clarity on what belongs together.
+Visualisation goes a long way, but a flat list of resources does not provide you clarity on what belongs together.

 ### Find relationships between resources